Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Retrievals

 \subsection{Model Selection}

-Our studied parameter space covers 10 simulated datasets (2 host stars $\times$ 5 activity levels).
-We retrieve on each using two spectral grids, the PHOENIX grid or another (MPS-ATLAS or SPHINX).
+Our studied parameter space covers \R{50} simulated datasets (2 host stars $\times$ 5 activity levels \R{$\times$ 5 noise instances}).
+We retrieve on each using two spectral grids, the PHOENIX grid \R{for ``direct'' retrievals} or another \R{for ``cross''-retrievals (MPS-ATLAS for the K dwarf and SPHINX for the M dwarf)}.
 For each dataset--grid pair, we would like to test our four model complexities (1-comp to 4-comp) and determine which model best describes the data.

-We do this with \texttt{UltraNest} by computing the Bayesian evidence ($\log \mathcal{Z}$) of each model, which we use as the basis for model selection.
+\R{We approach model selection in two ways.
+In the first, we use the Bayesian evidence ($\ln \mathcal{Z}$) of each model computed by \texttt{UltraNest}} as the basis for model selection.
 We define the best model as the simplest model that produces a significantly better fit than other models.
-We adopt a Bayes factor of $\Delta \log \mathcal{Z} = 5.0$ as the threshold for significance, corresponding to an odds ratio of ${\sim}150:1$ \citep{Trotta2008} or a $3.6\sigma$ result \citep{Benneke2013}.
-In other words, we selected a more complex model over a simpler one only when it provides a marginal increase in the $\log \mathcal{Z}$ of 5.0 or more.
+We adopt a Bayes factor of $\Delta \ln \mathcal{Z} = 5.0$ as the threshold for significance, corresponding to an odds ratio of ${\sim}150:1$ \citep{Trotta2008} or a $3.6\sigma$ result \citep{Benneke2013}.
+In other words, we selected a more complex model over a simpler one only when it provides a marginal increase in the $\ln \mathcal{Z}$ of 5.0 or more.

-The SPHINX spectra have a long-wavelength end of $3\,\micron$.
-Thus, to fairly compare evidences, we perform retrievals of the M6 spectra with the PHOENIX and SPHINX grids using datasets truncated at $3\,\micron$.
-These are in addition to direct retrievals of the full datasets using the PHOENIX grid.
+\R{ In the second approach, we use the Akaike information criterion \citep[AIC;][]{Akaike1974} for model selection.
+Given the AIC values for the four model complexities for a given dataset--grid pair, we calculate the Akaike weights for each model.
+We then define the best model as that which gives the highest Akaike weight.
+We note that in our case the AIC modified for small sample sizes (AICc) is nearly identical to the AIC because the number of data points is much larger than the number of fitted parameters. }

-In total, the nested-sampling retrievals in this analysis cover 2 host stars, 5 activity levels, 2 spectral model grids, and 4 model complexities.
+In total, the \R{400} nested sampling retrievals in this analysis cover two host stars, five activity levels, two spectral model grids, four model complexities\R{, and five noise realizations}.